MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -InPlaceHoldEnabled
-!!!
-Exchange Server 2013

-The InPlaceHoldEnabled parameter specifies whether an In-Place Hold has been placed on items matching the search query.
-Set the parameter to $true to enable In-Place Hold.
-If the ItemHoldPeriod parameter isn't specified, items are held until the hold is removed by deleting the search or removing a mailbox from the search.
-You can add or remove mailboxes from a mailbox search by modifying the SourceMailboxes parameter.
-If you don't specify a search query, all items in the specified mailboxes are placed on hold.

-!!!
-Exchange Server 2016, Exchange Online

 The InPlaceHoldEnabled parameter specifies whether to set an In-Place Hold on items in the search results.
 Valid values are:

 - $true: In-Place Hold is enabled on the search results.